NaturalNode/natural/README.md

 database files.
 If the database files are not present in the specified directories natural will download them for you.

+Keep in mind the WordNet integration is to be considered experimental at this point and not production ready.

     var wordnet = new natural.WordNet('.');

     wordnet.lookup('node', function(results) {